 - Rio Tinto in relation to the divestment of its participating interest in the Grasberg gold and copper project to Inalum (the Indonesian state-owned mining company)

-- PetroChina in relation to various regulatory and operational issues connected to its on-going oil and gas operations in Indonesia, including Indonesian PSC acquisitions
+- PetroChina in relation to various regulatory and operational issues connected to its on-going oil and gas operations in Indonesia, including Indonesian PSC acquisitions and divestments

 - the Indonesian project company from the joint venture of Pertamina and Rosneft in relation to a new integrated refinery and petrochemical complex to be located in East Java, Indonesia